mzpqnxow/grsec-debian-linode/README.md

 At this point, you can dpkg --list | grep -E '(linux-header|linux-image)' and use dpkg --remove on each, as well as dpkg --purge.
 If things go wrong, Linode will allow you to fix your kernel via the web UI later

-Ok, build the packages now
+Ok, build the packages now from inside the /usr/src/linux-X.Y.Z directory, where you ran *make menuconfig*

 ```
 # rm -f /usr/src/linux;ln -sf $PWD /usr/src/linux